Upland–San Bernardino Line: History

-After abandonment
+After passenger service

+The Huntington Drive tracks were abandoned after September 15, 1951.
+Freight trains were converted to diesel operations a few months later in October.
+It took several weeks to convert the trolley-activated DC crossing signals to low voltage track circuit operation suitable for non-electrified trains.

-The western portion of the right of way was partially integrated into the San Bernardino Freeway.
+The western portion of the right-of-way was partially integrated into the San Bernardino Freeway.
 Metrolink San Bernardino Line trains utilize the same section in the freeway's median strip; this locomotive-hauled commuter rail service began in 1992.
 Between the cities of Claremont and Rialto, the line was converted to a rail trail: the Pacific Electric Trail.

 Route

 Originating from the 6th and Main Street station in Downtown Los Angeles, the San Bernardino Line exited to the east via an elevated structure over downtown streets to reach San Pedro Street at grade.
 The dual-tracks, running in the pavement of the city streets, proceeded north on San Pedro Street, east on Aliso Street (past its connection to Union Station) to cross the Los Angeles River and Mission Road on the Aliso Street Viaduct.

 Directly east of Mission Road the tracks entered a private right of way which ran easterly and then northerly under the Brooklyn Avenue (Macy Street) Bridge.
-Paralleling Ramona Boulevard (since obliterated by construction of the I-10 Freeway), the line continued northerly, past the Macy Carhouse, to Enchandia Junction, where the South Pasadena Line branched north.
+Paralleling Ramona Boulevard (since obliterated by construction of the Interstate 10 Freeway), the line continued northerly, past the Macy Carhouse, to Enchandia Junction, where the South Pasadena Line branched north.
 From the junction, the tracks headed easterly, still paralleling Ramona Boulevard on the right, through the State Street Yard to Valley Junction, where the Pasadena Short Line and Monrovia–Glendora Lines also branched to the north.
-From Valley Junction (Soto Street and I-10 Freeway), the dual tracks on private way continued east along Ramona Boulevard, through City Terrace, Monterey Park, Alhambra, San Gabriel, and Rosemead to Baldwin Avenue in El Monte.
+From Valley Junction (Soto Street and Interstate 10 Freeway), the dual tracks on private way continued east along Ramona Boulevard, through City Terrace, Monterey Park, Alhambra, San Gabriel, and Rosemead to Baldwin Avenue in El Monte.

 From that point, the line proceeded east on private way to cross the Rio Hondo on a single track steel girder bridge.
 The line then returned to dual tracks and continued east, still on private way paralleling Ramona Boulevard, crossing Valley Boulevard and Peck Road to reach the east city limits of El Monte at the San Gabriel River.
 Again, the line reduced to single track to cross the river on a long wood-pile bridge before returning to dual tracks on the east bank.

 From the San Gabriel River, the line continued east, on private way paralleling Ramona Boulevard, to Badillo Street in Baldwin Park.
 Continuing, the double tracks ran along Badillo Street as far as Grand Avenue in Covina.